Ewing sarcoma: Genetics

 The EWS-FLI1 fusion protein also causes variable expression of the genome via epigenetic mechanisms.
 The fusion protein does this by recruiting enzymes that affect DNA methylation, histone acetylation and direct inhibition of non-coding microRNA.
 EWS-FLI1 promotes histone acetylation, which leads to uncoiling of DNA (which is usually tightly wound around histones); this chromatin relaxation leads to the DNA being more accessible to transcription factors and thus enhancing the expression of the associated genes.
 DNA methylation leads to gene silencing as it prevents transcription factor binding.
 EWS-FLI1 reduces DNA methylation (which occurs mostly in areas corresponding to transcription enhancers), leading to increased gene expression.
 The EWS-FLI1 fusion protein inhibits certain microRNAs of cells (such as miRNA-145).
 MiRNA-145 normally activates RNA-induced silencing complexes (RISCs) to inhibit or degrade mRNA that is involved in cell pluripotency.
-Thus, ESW-FLI1 inhibition of the microRNA miRNA-145 leads to increased pluripotency, decreased differentiation of cells and increased oncogenesis.
+Thus, EWS-FLI1 inhibition of the microRNA miRNA-145 leads to increased pluripotency, decreased differentiation of cells and increased oncogenesis.

 A 2012 genome-wide association study (GWAS) identified three susceptibility loci located on chromosomes 1, 10 and 15.
 A 2015 continuative study discovered that the Ewing sarcoma susceptibility gene EGR2, which is located within the chromosome 10 susceptibility locus, is regulated by the EWSR1-FLI1 fusion oncogene via a GGAA-microsatellite.
 A 2018 GWAS (Machiela, et al, 2018) reaffirmed the susceptibility loci on chromosomes 1, 10 and 15 and added 3 additional loci on chromosomes 6 and 20; totaling 1p36.22, 6p25.1, 10q21.3, 15q15.1, 20p11.22 and 20p11.23.
 The latter locus is near NKX2-2, a highly overexpressed gene in Ewing sarcoma.